akuklev/Literate_Kotlin/structured-ownership.md

 # Capabilities

 To introduce capability tracking, let us start by introducing a new visibility modifier `restricted` for classes, interfaces and objects.
 It makes those types invisible in nested scopes except as upper bounds for type parameters:
 ```kotlin
 restricted class X {…}

 class Y(…) {… X is not not visible here }
 ```

-It can happen that we have a variable of a restrained type:
+It can happen that we have a variable of a restricted type:
 ```kotlin
 restricted data class X(val n : Int)
 val x = X(1)